-Assessment criteria for UEs are specified in the appendices to the curriculum in Medical sciences, morphology, pharmacy and physiology.
-The UEs of the Master courses (compulsory and relative to the options) and Master thesis-related activities are collectively assessed under the name of validation package MSc1, and accords the student 45 ECTS, if successful.
+Assessment criteria for UEs are specified in the appendices to the curriculum in Medical sciences, morphology, and physiology.
+The UEs of the Master courses (compulsory and relative to the options) and Master thesis-related activities are collectively assessed in the first validation package, and accords the student 45 ECTS credits, if successful.